DACC4/effective-octo-system/doc/rapport.typ

 TLS 1.3 will be used for client-server communication.
 The server will be authenticated using a valid X.509 certificate.
 The client will verify the server's certificate and will only communicate with the server if the certificate is valid.

 When connecting to the server, the client will ask the user for the server's hostname.
 The client will then try to connect to the server using the hostname and will verify that the server has a valid certificate for the hostname.

+The client has a trusted certificate that it will use to verify the server's certificate.
+If the file is a CA, the client will use it to verify the server's certificate.
+If the file is not a CA, the client will use it as the server's certificate.

 == Threat model
 The following are the various parts of our threat model: